JaysonPye/Journal/readme.md

 ## About

-This journal is a personal project to keep track of my progress, as well as work journals for Kids UP as well as freelance projects.
+This journal is a personal project to keep track of my progress with work, study, and general life achievements that I'm working towards.